 A.T. is a Minnesota transplant recently relocated to Wilmington, Delaware.
-She teaches Modern Dance at the University of Pennsylvania in Philadelphia.
+She currently teaches at the University of Delaware in Newark.

 From 2011-2013, she taught in the dance department at Winona State University and as a teaching artist for the Cowles Center in Minneapolis.
 Here she lead creative movement/dance-integration residencies in K-12 schools in the metro area and with schools across the country via live videoconferencing.